What Is It?

 If you have chronic hepatitis, you must avoid further liver damage from alcohol or acetaminophen (Tylenol).
 Discuss with your doctor how much acetaminophen you can take, if any.
 Remember that certain cold formulations and pain medications also contain acetaminophen.

-Supportive care is key in coping with chronic hepatitis.
+A healthy lifestyle is so important for people with chronic hepatitis.
 A well-balanced diet and good physical fitness can help you battle fatigue and improve overall health.
 You may need to limit your salt intake if you tend to accumulate fluid as a consequence of cirrhosis.
 Also, always talk to your physician before taking any additional drugs, including prescription, nonprescription and alternative medications.
 Your injured liver may not be able to detoxify these.